rajahoney/myprodcode/about_md.markdown

 ---
-title: Delta The Hangar - About .md to .html compilation
+title: Delta The Hangar - About markdown to html compilation
-permalink: "/aboutmd/"
+permalink: /aboutmd/
 layout: about
 ---